Od Čega Sam Ja: Music video

 A music video for the song premiered on 22 March, directed by Miloš Šarović.
 NN media served as the production company led by producer Aleksandar Pejčić.
 It features artistic shots of Rozga singing the song to the camera including her in front of a beam of light in a dark foggy room, surrounded by dancers, her in a space surrounded by red flower leaves and singing the song to the camera while holding a burning newspaper in her hands which features the headline "Od Čega Sam".
 In other scenes, she is also seen lying on the floor together with numerous backing dancers with several flowers in their arms.
 In most scenes, she is seen dressed in black with a black hat on her head.
 A naked male model can be also seen in the clip as Rozga is seen approaching him during some scenes.
 Towards the bridge and final chorus, Rozga sings the song while completely surrounded by flames.
-As of April 2024, the video has more than 650.000 views on YouTube.
+As of April 2026, the video has more than 2.6 million views on YouTube.
+Jurkas of Mixer praised Rozga's young look in the video and compared her look to Serbian singer Nataša Bekvalac.

+Live performance

+To promote the song, Rozga performed it live during her concert given as part of the 2024 Cesarica Awards.